PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

 === "Google Cloud Run"

-    Install [gcloud CLI](https://cloud.google.com/sdk/docs/install) and authenticate with your GCP project.
+    Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install) and authenticate with your GCP project.

 ## Creating a new push work pool and provisioning infrastructure

-Here's the command to create a new push work pool and configure the necessary infrastructure.
+Here's the command to create a new push work pool named `my-pool` and configure the necessary infrastructure.

 === "AWS ECS"